 Sanding is a crucial step of woodworking that cannot be skipped over, though you would like to.

-It is a labor-intensive task that requires a bit of elbow grease, and when you are sanding in grooves, it requires a good deal of patience and precision as well.
+Especially when you are sanding in grooves, it requires a good deal of patience and precision.

-If you are into the task of sanding table legs or the legs of a chair, you are facing your own special kind of challenge.
+The problem is, if you are into the task of sanding table legs or the legs of a chair, you will be facing your own special kind of challenge – you are not able to sand them flat like you do when sanding other types of flat wood projects.

-While sanding rounded table legs is tricky, it is not entirely impossible.
+But worry not; sanding rounded table legs is tricky, but it is not entirely impossible.

-Below, we will offer a few tricks and tips to help you sand even the most difficult types of legs.
+Below, I will offer a few tricks and tips to help you sand even the most difficult types of antique furniture legs.
+So, let’s tune in…

 Best Tools for Sanding Grooved Table Legs

-The first thing to know is that you are not able to sand a grooved table leg that is round with a typical sander.
+The first thing to know is you won’t be able to sand a grooved table leg that is round with a typical sander.

-If you need to sand in grooves, you’ll need to follow certain steps to get the job done.
+If you need to sand in grooves, you’ll need to follow specific steps to get the job done.

 1. Rubber Contour